adanomad/pdf-highlight-oa/README.md

 # PDF Highlighter
 I chose to implement a feature that would automatically upload the PDF into the database using sqlite locally, by converting it to a base64 string first.
+My Waterloo email is a387wang@uwaterloo.ca

 ## Set up process:
 - Clone the repository